Act 5 Act 1, Part 3 of 7

 Equius examines his block, looking for his humanimal lusus named Aurthour who gives him a glass of lusus milk.
 Aurthour is used to demonstrate just how strong Equius is: he is the strongest of all lusii, but he’s bruised when Equius pats him.
 I like how it’s outright stated that he’s super strong because he’s kind of a freak.
 He has a conversation with Nepeta we already read, and then he talks to Gamzee.
 It’s stated that he talks to Gamzee every day for some reason, but despises him because his high blood caste conflicts with his relaxed demeanor and foul language and stupid beverage preferences.
 Equius’s exchange with Gamzee is hilarious because of how ridiculous it is.
 There’s a few notable lines in that conversation.
-Gamzee talks about how he’s sharing pie with some imps rather than killing them, which is actually pretty impressive, how he can chill out with some guys he’s normally supposed to fight; it’s almost that Gamzee has a special ability to remain calm and blissful.
+Gamzee talks about how he’s sharing pie with some imps rather than killing them, which is actually pretty impressive, how he can chill out with some guys he’s normally supposed to fight; it’s almost like Gamzee has a special ability to remain calm and blissful.
 He also foreshadows Equius’s death (iF i CoUlD mAkE yOu SmIlE iT’d Be ThE bEsT fUcKiN mIrAcLe I eVeR dId PaRt Of).
 They exchange views on the blood caste system as well:

 CT: D –> Honestly I’m confused by the social order